-Currently, the Administrative Planning Team primarily consists of the Chairman of the Board, Executive Director, Director of Services and Supports, Accounting Manager, and Compliance Manager.
-As CCDDR expands its services and client caseloads, the Administrative Planning Team may invite or add other participants as deemed necessary.
+Currently, the Administrative Planning Team primarily consists of the Chairman of the Board, Executive Director, Consumer Support Director, Accounting Manager, and Compliance Manager.
+As CCDDR expands its services and consumer caseloads, the Administrative Planning Team may invite or add other participants as deemed necessary.
 All Board members are welcome to attend the team meetings.
 This committee:

-- Convenes periodically, usually once per month, to review the agency's priority risks and corresponding risk management strategies - Oversees the development, implementation and monitoring of loss prevention programs - Reviews trending data with regard to Community Event Reports for CCDDR clients served by the Board - Evaluates the insurance program
+- Convenes periodically, usually once per week, to review the agency's priority risks and corresponding risk management strategies - Oversees the development, implementation and monitoring of loss prevention programs - Reviews trending data with regard to Community Event Reports for CCDDR consumers served by the Board - Evaluates the insurance program